HarikeshopGCEK/IEEE_RAS_INTERNSHIP_PROGRAM/DAY 3/README.md

 ## 1. Hosting a website through fire base

 - Create a simple website Named thing speak Dashboard
-- Host it globaly using google firebase hosting service
+- Host it globally using google firebase hosting service
 	- Will Go through setting up node.js
 	- And also creating a file system for website
 	- Basics of HTML and CSS